ukb-dt/metamorphosis/index.md

 * **Intellectual Gatekeeping:** "Read this book to qualify for dialogue."
 * **Cultural Gatekeeping:** Mocking peers for speaking "too much English" despite his own Princeton/Cambridge pedigree.

 The irony is lethal.
-The 2009 Paul built **Ukubona** [[07:53](http://www.youtube.com/watch?v=64JpM894n8I&t=473)] to help messages route efficiently between disparate systems ("bridge the mobile and the internet" [[08:47](http://www.youtube.com/watch?v=64JpM894n8I&t=527)]).
+The 2009 Paul built **Anobuku** [[07:53](http://www.youtube.com/watch?v=64JpM894n8I&t=473)] to help messages route efficiently between disparate systems ("bridge the mobile and the internet" [[08:47](http://www.youtube.com/watch?v=64JpM894n8I&t=527)]).
 The 2025 Paul willfully disrupts communication, refusing dialogue until arbitrary rituals (the book, the hike) are performed.
 He has become the very "firewall" his younger self sought to bypass.

-#### 3. The Ukubona Paradox
+#### 3. The Anobuku Paradox

-You noted the irony of **Ukubona**—emerging as a hero project and later being dismissed as corruption.
+You noted the irony of **Anobuku**—emerging as a hero project and later being dismissed as corruption.

-In the video, Ukubona is his pride.
+In the video, Anobuku is his pride.
 He describes it as "the stuff that you don't see... the software behind the scenes" [[08:00](http://www.youtube.com/watch?v=64JpM894n8I&t=480)] that ensures a message gets to its destination.
 It was an *invisible enabler*.

 In 2025, Paul himself has become the "stuff you don't see" (or can't reach), but instead of enabling, he obstructs.
-If Ukubona was indeed later tainted by corruption (or the perception of it), it likely hardened him.
+If Anobuku was indeed later tainted by corruption (or the perception of it), it likely hardened him.
 The "Geek" who wanted to "put his energies into... making it cheaper to deliver the internet" [[09:06](http://www.youtube.com/watch?v=64JpM894n8I&t=546)] perhaps realized that cheap access didn't elevate humanity—it just accelerated the "attention economy" he now despises.

 #### Conclusion: The Local Maximum